What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Bluffton?

 In the 2016 - 2017 academic year, regular students at Bluffton paid $30,762, before corrections for financial need.
 Of that number, the cost of tuition came to $30,312.
 The other $450 represents additional fees.

 In contrast to public colleges, Bluffton does not offer discounted tuition to residents of the state.

-Tuition and fees cover the costs of attendance for one academic year, but don't include room and board, which will be an added bill you will get if you decide to stay on campus.
+Bluffton University fees and tuition is the number billed to undergraduates for one academic year, and does not include room and board.
 However, a lot of students wind up paying below full tuition because they qualify for financial aid as well as other reductions.